Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Experiments

 \subsection{Analysis}

+In this subsection, we conduct a detailed analysis of our model’s performance.
+First, we perform an \textit{Ablation Study} to quantify the contribution of key components.
+Next, we examine the impact of different \textit{Learning Rates} and evaluate the benefits of \textit{Finetuning with LoRA}.
+We also assess the model’s capability in \textit{Predicting Missing Values} and the effectiveness of \textit{Chain-of-Thought (CoT) Prompting}.
+Finally, we analyze robustness to \textit{Label Imbalance}, providing a comprehensive understanding of the model’s strengths and limitations across diverse conditions.

-\textbf{Ablation Study } We want to examine the individual contributions of our proposed pretraining objectives.
-Results from the ablation study are presented in Table~\ref{tbl_ablation_analysis}.
-The removal of the Mask-Then-Predict objective results in a significant decrease in performance, underscoring its vital role in enabling effective learning from tabular data.
-Conversely, omitting the objective of adapting to downstream tasks leads to a lesser decline in performance, suggesting that while it contributes value to the model, its impact is comparatively modest against the Mask-Then-Predict objective.
-The combined omission of both pretraining objectives results in a marked deterioration in performance, highlighting the synergistic benefit of these objectives in bolstering the model's overall capabilities.
+\textbf{Ablation Study} We examine the contributions of the key pretraining objectives in our model, as summarized in Table~\ref{tbl_ablation_analysis}.
+Removing the Mask-Then-Predict objective results in a substantial decrease in both classification and regression performance, highlighting its critical role in learning effective representations from tabular data.
+In contrast, omitting the multi-task training objective leads to a more modest performance decline, indicating that while it contributes to the model's effectiveness, its impact is less pronounced than that of the Mask-Then-Predict objective.
+Removing both objectives causes a significant drop in performance across all tasks, emphasizing the synergistic benefit of combining these objectives within our pretraining framework.
+These results underscore the importance of each objective in optimizing the model’s ability to handle structured tabular data effectively.

+\textbf{Learning Rate Analysis} We evaluate the impact of learning rate (LR) on fine-tuning performance using the credit prediction task, testing LR values of \(2e{-4}\), \(2e{-5}\), \(2e{-6}\), \(2e{-7}\), and \(2e{-8}\).
+As shown in Figure~\ref{fig/lr_analysis}, small learning rates (smaller than \(2e{-6}\)) yield rapid performance gains in the first four epochs.
+This observation aligns with~\cite{lima_zhou_2024}, which reports that foundational LLMs can achieve substantial improvements with limited data exposure during instruction tuning.
+Beyond this early phase, we observe a diminishing improvement trend, indicating that further training yields only marginal performance gains.
+Additionally, we identify a critical point where the performance reaches a peak, after which a slight decline is observed.
+We hypothesize that in the early epochs, the model effectively enhances its table reasoning capabilities, but prolonged training at an inappropriate LR may lead to overfitting to the training data.

+Among the evaluated settings, we find that excessively large or small learning rates can hinder optimization, and a learning rate of \(2e{-5}\) consistently outperforms other choices, demonstrating superior performance across multiple epochs.
+Based on this empirical observation, we select \(2e{-5}\) as the optimal learning rate for our experiments, striking a balance between effective learning and mitigating overfitting.